krksgbr/driver/Readme.md

 Run the test suite with: `make test`.

-### Releasing

-Currently releases can only be made for Linux (from Linux).
-Builds on Linux are statically linked with [musl](https://www.musl-libc.org/).

-To create a release run: `make release`.
-You will need to be able to provide appropriate signing keys.

-To deploy a new release run: `make deploy`.
-This can only be done if you are on `master` or `develop` branch, have correctly tagged the revision and have AWS credentials set in your environment.

 ### Go packages

 Go dependencies are provided by the [Go machinery](https://nixos.org/nixpkgs/manual/#sec-language-go) in Nix.